 Like the little man behind the curtain in The Wizard of Oz, we often believe our visitors are impossible to pin down.
 How visitors navigate websites is the stuff of magic, smoke and mirrors or slight of hand.
 Because it very much looks like you have to learn how to read your visitors’ minds, many just shrug and guesstimate… which is similar to ignoring the facts about visitors and using guesswork instead.

 Strip back the curtain, people.
 Don’t ignore the visitor.
 You can learn how to write to your target market, reach out to them and lead them down your golden pathway to conversion.
 You have a singular moment unlike any other moment in your relationship with a potential customer.
 You’re at that one moment in time when you can persuade your visitor to convert using research, common sense and logical buying impulses.

 Reinforce the concept you’re trying to get across with a visual aid.
 Share information they really want to know.
 Entertain them.
 Tailor your presentation; turn your website into a fitted Armani for your target audience; always, always, stick to the K.I.S.S. principle

 The simpler you keep the information, the lower the chances of people surfing away.
 Likewise, with research, a wee bit of foresight, a sprinkling of continuity and a dollop of follow through, you’ll have a strong grasp on your target market’s psychology.

-Finally, remember – your market may not think the same way another’s market thinks.
+Your readers are smart, so don’t talk down to them or try to trick them into clicking on your content.
+Instead, give them something that’s truly valuable and interesting, and they’ll be much more likely to click through and read it.
+Your market may not think the same way another’s market thinks.
 Certainly, pay attention to how other successful websites have built their content, but never make the mistake of “copying” another site’s style.
 Learn, absorb and then apply your knowledge to that most fantastic of all markets – yours.